Infotrans

 Who can undergo the surgery?

-People who meet the following requirements can undergo bilateral orchiectomy surgery:
+According to the recommendations reported in the bibliography section, people who match the following criteria can undergo bilateral orchiectomy surgery:

 When the necessary criteria for carrying out the surgery are met (see above), the person concerned must:

-• identify a specialized clinical center (Infotrans.it offers a list of structures, present on the national territory, able to provide this type of services in the "Service Map" section)
+• identify a specialized clinical center (Infotrans.it offers a list of public or public-private partnership structures, present on the national territory, able to provide this type of services in the "Service Map" section)

 • schedule a urological consultation